Home Energy Evaluations — MyHEAT

 In the individual case studies for each home, MyHEAT’s Heat Loss Maps provided helpful information.
 They showed a vantage point not available from the ground for thermography and contributed a “bird’s eye-view” to assist in the review of the home energy efficiency.
 This adds important value for Thermographers and Energy Advisors in providing an accurate energy efficiency evaluation (as possible) to the homeowner.

 Through the energy efficiency evaluations of these homes, a wide range of performance was assessed.
 The Heat Loss Maps supported and reinforced findings based on the blower door testing, thermography and the energy advisor’s own knowledge of construction over various ages of homes.
 Even the most efficient home of the sample benefited from the review in finding construction weaknesses that were allowing higher than acceptable humidity to accumulate in the attic.
-Clearly the older, least upgraded homes have the most opportunity for energy savings.
-As attic insulation is typically one of the first upgrades made on older homes, an understanding of the attic insulation provides a key indicator of the overall efficiency of the home.
-In the least upgraded homes, there was stronger relationship between the findings of the evaluation and major indicators from Heat Loss Maps.

 Energy audits for these homes were conducted by 4 Elements Integrated Design.